-At a certain point in modernity though it became clear that things weren't
+At a certain point in modernity, though, it became clear that things weren't

 what we perceived them to be.
-So science addressed issues like chaos (for
+So science addressed issues like “chaos” (for

-allowed for the abstract and discordant.
+and art and music allowed for the abstract and discordant.
 By this point

 Now, the Kabbalists always knew that virtual reality is all one could ever

-As such we'd offer that there are essentially four levels of reality--
+As such we'd offer that there are essentially four levels of reality:

 surface reality, microscopic (and submicroscopic) reality, virtual reality,